JubelGeorge115/Bert-Extractive-Text-Summarizer/README.md

 -• BERT Embeddings: The input text is tokenized and passed through a pre-trained BERT model to obtain contextual embeddings for each word/token in the text.
-These embeddings capture the semantic meaning and context of each word within the sentence.
+These embeddings capture the semantic meaning and context of each word within the sentence. <br>
 -• Sentence Embeddings: The contextual embeddings obtained from BERT are aggregated to represent each sentence in the input text.
 Various aggregation methods can be used, such as averaging or